 Revolving charge accounts, open accounts, and unsecured lines of credit are open-ended and should be treated as long-term debts.
 These trades include credit cards, department store charge cards, and personal lines of credit.
-The minimum payment should be calculated as the greater of 5% of the outstanding balance or \$10, unless otherwise indicated on the credit report or alternate verification form.
+If the payment is not documented either on the credit report or by other account verification, the minimum required payment will be calculated as the greater of 5% of the outstanding balance or \$10.